Cryptoc1/Nix/README.md

 # Nix
-Nix is a siderbar for storing Nix Plugins.
-These plugins act similarily to desktop widgets.
+Nix is a siderbar for implementing interactive plugins and widgets.
+These plugins act similarily to desktop widgets on Windows(TM), or iOS 8 NC Widgets.

 ## Usage
 Nix is written in python, and can be ran using the python interpeter.